Closed

 Directions

-From Foothill Blvd. in Claremont, take Mills Ave. north until it turns into Mt.
+From Foothill Blvd in Claremont, take Mills Ave north until it becomes Mt.
 Baldy Road.
 Drive 12 miles north on Mt.
-Baldy Rd. past Mt.
+Baldy Road past Mt.
 Baldy Village to the campground.
-Foothill Blvd. can be reached by taking Mountain Ave. north from Interstate 10.

 Amenities